gramineproject/gramine/Documentation/index.rst

   confidential computing needs.
 - :doc:`docker-image-installation` - Use the official Gramine Docker image.
 - :doc:`sgx-intro` - Learn about the Intel SGX technology and software stack.
-- :doc:`glossary` - Become familiar with the terms used for Gramine.
+- :doc:`glossary` - Become familiar with the terms used in Gramine.

 Getting help
 ------------